What We’re Building Now

 For a long time, I thought change meant changing circumstances.

-Conscious Detox Living grew out of this period — not as a project or performance, but as a place to gather what was becoming clearer.
+Conscious Detox Living™ grew out of this period — not from having everything figured out, but as a place to gather what was becoming clearer.

 A space to reflect.

-That doesn’t mean anything has gone wrong.
+That doesn’t always mean anything is wrong.

 None of this is designed to override your life.